+WARNING: The system may not detect objects with surfaces that absorb reflection.
 Always drive with due care and attention.
 Failure to take care may result in a crash.

-Traffic control systems, inclement weather, air brakes, external motors and fans may affect the correct
+warning: Traffic control systems, inclement weather, air brakes, external motors and fans may affect the correct operation of the sensing system.
+This may cause reduced performance or false alerts.

-The system may not detect small or moving objects, particularly those close to the ground.
+WARNING: The system may not detect small or moving objects, particularly those close to the ground.